 I assume it is not by chance that the Kabbalists divided their theosophical concepts according to terms of enumeration.
 They were simply misled regarding the author of the Sefer Yetzirah.
 In the Jewish tradition, the seven divine powers have always been associated with the color sapphire (sky blue).
 In addition, the Greek word sphere (meaning sphere or globe) also denotes the form of these “divine powers,” and puts forth a description of the firmament or a geocentric concept of the heavens, prevalent in the Second Temple period and afterwards, which is identified with these powers.
 Therefore, it would have been easy for those who came after the Sefer Yetzirah, who were unfamiliar with the Indian background of the book, to assign additional meanings to the concept of enumeration.
 As I wrote previously, the author of the Sefer Yetzirah integrated the theory of the seven powers that existed in his own tradition with the Indian teaching.
 Therefore, one may consider that the author of the Sefer Yetzirah sought to “grasp the rope by both ends,” and to hint at interpretations that were accepted within his own tradition and cultural environment; but even if this is true, they are not the crux of its original doctrine.

 However, the Hellenistic spirit of the book cannot be ignored.
 For example, the idea that the number seven represents aspects of reality in terms of the number of planets, the firmament, and more (pp. 42, 43) is classically Pythagorean (see below).
-Indeed, Philo formulated the essentials of the book in his teachings, and, as I will show later, represented them as numbers.
+Indeed, Philo formulated the essentials of the Sefer Yetzirah in his teachings, and represented them as numbers.
 I believe that this is precisely the explanation for the expansion of the original seven forces into ten.
 That is to say, that if in Sāṃkhya philosophy the term “enumeration” was used only as a technical tool for enumerating the constituents of the cosmos, it is possible that Pythagorean thought was also integrated into the teachings of the Sefer Yetzirah.
 Pythagorean philosophy views not only the number seven as having a divine essence, but also considers the number ten as the perfect (complete) number, and therefore the number of sefirot was expanded from seven to ten.
-This kind of adaptation, as I have shown, is a theme of his work.
+This kind of adaptation, as noted, is a theme of his work.

 Be that as it may, the author of the Sefer Yetzirah chose the Indian concept of “enumeration” to denote the first system of designation in his book, which is fundamentally different from the theory in the Maitri Upanishad and its literary source (Chandogya Upanishad), which saw the six emanations simply as spatial directions.
 In the Sefer Yetzirah, the sefirot that emanate from the center (the Sun) are ontological entities, and, in accordance with the hidden teachings of his tradition, he uses the image of living beings from Ezekiel’s vision of the chariot (para.
 5, 8).
 It should also be recalled that, in the Indian context, the phenomena of the world are the words of praise and honor given to the deity in the center, and are not the emanations themselves.
 This difference is quite significant, and thereby it is possible to clarify and discern the dedication of the author of the Sefer Yetzirah and his circle of disciples to Jewish tradition.